MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-github-actions/includes/5-design-workflow-versioning-strategy.md

 In the preceding example, the major version is 1, the minor version is 4, and the revision number is 106.

-Changes in differnet parts of version numbers communicate important information about the types of changes in the code:
+Changes in different parts of version numbers communicate important information about the types of changes in the code:

 - **Whenever you make a breaking change, you should increment the major version number.** For example, suppose you add a new mandatory parameter or remove a parameter from your Bicep file.
 These are examples of breaking changes, because Bicep requires mandatory parameters to be specified at deployment time, and doesn't allow setting values for non-existent parameters.
 So, you would update the major version number.